ttytm/vibe/README.md

 ## Further information and upcoming features

-Vibe is in early development.
 Additional features will be added based on personal projects and sensible community needs.
+Contributions like bug 🐛 reports, ⭐ stars and 💡 suggestions are welcome alike!

 ### Planned

+- [x] Linux, macOS, Windows
 - [x] Download with progress
 - [x] Custom headers
 - [x] Proxy support
-- [ ] SSL options
-- [ ] Extend HTTP methods

-### Considered

-- Additional curl-compatible formats beyond HTTP.
-- Expose response streams / io.Reader implementation
-- Support multiple curl versions / allow to opt into newer versions.

-Given that the project is being worked on in spare time, please excuse potential delays in replying due to limited time resources.
+Given that the project is being worked on in limited spare time, please excuse potential delays in replying.
-Contributions like bug 🐛 reports, ⭐ stars and 💡 suggestions are welcome alike!